 When working on your marketing strategy how do you go about testing and learning?

 We’re always looking at how can we improve past campaign results.
 We’re working with our account director at Symphony RetailAI to look at responder scores.
 For example, if customers didn’t naturally qualify for a campaign based on our offer bank and our offer strategy, but we know that they respond to coupons or we know that they respond to mass promotions in the circular we are testing adding them to see if the campaign is of value to them based on their usage of the offers.
 We want to make sure things are really personalized.
-We’d typically have themed or seasonal mailer with one version of creative that goes to all who receive it.
+We’d typically have a themed or seasonal mailer with one version of creative that goes to all who receive it.
 But now, we split things up into different versions.
 Perhaps one is a premium version and the other a value version.
-Do the customers who fall more to those sides of the fence react better to one large book with a large amount of offers?
+Do the customers who fall more to those sides of the fence react better to one large book with a large number of offers?
 Or do they react better when they have something a little bit more geared towards their shopping behavior?
 We want to make sure that we’re always performing better, not only for ourselves, but also for our CPG partners who are investing in our programs.
 We want to make sure that we’re always driving results for them as well.

 Please tell our readers something personal about yourself.